AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/analytics/understanding-the-content-tab.md

 Can be shared or not shared, this is the template with the least amount of engagement.

-Scroll down the page to see the Templates section that shows all the templates your team has been using (in this time frame) with the most views*.*
+Scroll down the page to see the [!UICONTROL Templates] section that shows all the templates your team has been using (in this time frame) with the most views*.*

 You can also see the Top Attachments that your team has sent (getting the most views), and the Top Links (getting the most clicks).